IthamarBaron/VideoToAscii/README.md

 1. Download and extract the repository.
 2. Download and extract the required FFmpeg binary and DLLs from the release section.
 3. Ensure that `ffmpeg.exe` is placed in the project root directory.

-⚠️ Before running, download and extract:
+⚠️ The requirements can be found here:
 [Download ZIP](https://github.com/Ithamarbaron/VideoToAscii/releases)